 Florida (3) had 4,000 fewer fans for the '12 opener against Bowling Green than the '11 opener against Florida Atlantic, and nearly 3,000 fewer than the second game last year against UAB.
 The Gators play their next two games on the road, at Texas A&M and Tennessee.
 Lose them both and there will be a great deal of scrutiny of the attendance for the next home game, against what looks like a very bad Kentucky team.
 Presumptive whiny fan excuse: Bowling Green didn't sell its ticket allotment, and it was really hot.
 Dash response: When isn't it hot on Labor Day weekend in Gainesville?
 Somehow the heat was bearable when Urban Meyer and Steve Spurrier were winning big.

-The good: After the worst of all off-seasons, Penn State (4) fans showed some solidarity by showing up at Beaver Stadium.
+After the worst of all off-seasons, Penn State (4) fans showed some solidarity by showing up at Beaver Stadium.
 For the most part.
 There were 10,000 empty seats, but the place holds 107,282.
 The crowd of 97,186 to watch Ohio was larger than last year's opener against Indiana State.

 The bad: Illinois (5) fans were so excited for the debut of Tim Beckman that they left more than 17,000 seats empty in 60,670-seat Memorial Stadium.
 Their crowd of 43,441 for the Western Michigan game was down 1,713 from last year's home opener against Arkansas State.
 Presumptive whiny fan excuse: It was supposed to rain buckets.
 Dash response: It didn't.
 And even if it did, ponchos are six bucks at Walmart.